 - Schools will receive the presentation on a flash drive, as well as the student activity materials, in advance.

 - The virtual experience kit also has a detailed list of instructions for learning.

 - You will need technical equipment that can read a flash drive, a screen or surface to show the presentation, and speakers to hear the content.

 Fox in a Box Videos

-To request Fox in a Box at a metro-Atlanta elementary school, please contact:
+To request Fox in a Box, please contact: